 Homer3 and AtlasViewer are MATLAB applications that provide an open-source platform for the analysis and display of fNIRS data.

 Homer3 is the latest installment in the HOMER software series.
 It builds upon Homer2 by enabling custom processing scripts at subject and group levels.
 This will enable more powerful statistical analyses of these results results.
 Homer3 also implements the Shared NIR Data Format (SNIRF) that has been developed and adopted by a broad consortium of software and hardware developers.
-Please join the Homer3 community forum here on openfnirs.org!
+Please subscribe to the Homer3 community forum here on openfnirs.org!

 If you are publishing papers using Homer2 or Homer3, we request that you cite this paper:

 Huppert, T., Diamond, S., Franceschini, M., Boas, D. (2009).
 HomER: a review of time-series analysis methods for near-infrared spectroscopy of the brain.
 Applied optics 48(10). https://dx.doi.org/10.1364/ao.48.00d280

 If you are publishing papers using AtlasViewer, we request that you cite this paper:

 Aasted, C., Yücel, M., Cooper, R., Dubb, J., Tsuzuki, D., Becerra, L., Petkov, M., Borsook, D., Dan, I., Boas, D. (2015).
 Anatomical guidance for functional near-infrared spectroscopy: AtlasViewer tutorial Neurophotonics 2(2), 020801-020801. https://dx.doi.org/10.1117/1.NPh.2.2.020801